AlisAquilae/Academia/content/Notes/Summaries/Hydrogeology/Hydrogeology Summary Physical Hydrogeology.md

 >In the field of hydrogeology, we often use the term 'head' to indicate energy

 ## 5.1 Velocity Head
-A liquid particle possesses this energy by virtue of its motion or velocity
+A liquid particle possesses velocity head by virtue of its motion or velocity

 We consider a liquid particle.
 Here, mass $= m$, and velocity $= v$.